Got a minute to help? take our quick website survey >

 It's common for those of us who hoard to have family members who share this behaviour, such as a parent or sibling.
 Some studies suggest that certain genes could make you more vulnerable to hoarding.

-But family links are very complicated.
+But family links are complicated.
 If you grew up around hoarding, you might have learned some of these habits and behaviours.
-You could also hoard without any other family members who have problems with hoarding.
+You could also hoard without having any other family members who do.

-If you live with someone who hoards, this can result in you having more clutter in your home overall.
+If you live with someone who hoards, this may mean you have more clutter in your home overall.
 You might find it really difficult to make changes because you disagree with each other on what to keep or throw away.

 References and bibliography available on request.